A New Trend to Honor Your Loved Ones that Have Passed

 What is a Celebration of Life?

-A celebration of life ceremony is a gathering for grieving family and caring friends who get together to honor a person who has died.
-These ceremonies are often held close to the time of death and can be arranged by friends, family members, or clergy.
-They can be held at any location that you choose, ranging from a restaurant to a reception hall.
+A celebration of life is an end-of-life ceremony where friends and family come together to honor the life of someone who has passed away.
+These ceremonies are typically held after the physical remains have been cared for through burial or cremation.
+They can be arranged by friends, family members, or clergy, and can be held at any location of your choosing, from a restaurant to a reception hall.
+Celebrations of life are a meaningful way to honor and remember the unique life of the deceased.

 Celebration of Life Ceremony